- In extensive Fiori testing, the first thing we observed is how slow the interface is.

 Fiori Versus Our Website?

 As a means of comparison, we checked the download time of one of our web pages at Brightwork Research & Analysis.
 We end up with a time of 3.09.
 However, our pages have images on them, which means the page is larger than the Fiori pages that are being rendered.
 The speed will depend upon how many photos the web page has (primarily).
-We do have pages that will render more slowly than 4.33 seconds (the Fiori average), but this is a function of having quite a few images.
-Furthermore, we have far more text as well as formatting in a single page than in any Fiori screen that we tested.
+We have pages that will render more slowly than 4.33 seconds (the Fiori average), but this is a function of having quite a few images.
+Furthermore, we have far more text and formatting on a single page than on any Fiori screen that we tested.

 SAP Fiori + HANA Losing to Open Source Products?

-However, why are our larger web pages loading faster than the smaller Fiori pages that are only rendering numbers and text?
+However, why are our larger web pages loading faster than the smaller Fiori pages that only render numbers and text?
 Are we using some super fast backend?
 Hardly.
-We like our web host, but it is no top end setup.
+We like our web host, but it is no top-end setup.
 If we wanted to invest more money per month, we could get the speed faster, at a quite small cost.
 We could, for instance, move towards a dedicated server at our current host.
 That would increase the hardware available to fulfill requests.

 What about the database?
 Is an advanced top-end database that the secret to our performance?
 Nope.
 Our web host uses MySQL.
-MySQL is owned by Oracle, but it is an open source database.
+Oracle owns MySQL, but it is an open-source database.
 MySQL is free.
 Does MySQL have a column data store and “in memory architecture” as does HANA?
 Nope.
 HANA does not compete with MySQL.

-SAP has stated that HANA is faster than any of the top end databases offered by Oracle, IBM, or Microsoft.
+SAP has stated that HANA is faster than Oracle, IBM, or Microsoft’s top-end databases.
 But they are certainly not referring to open source database projects.
-Open source databases like MySQL, MariaDB, and PostgreSQL are not even part of the HANA conversation.
+Open-source databases like MySQL, MariaDB, and PostgreSQL are not even part of the HANA conversation.